expo/expo/docs/versions/v32.0.0/workflow/create-react-native-app.md

 ### WARNING

 [Create React Native
-App](https://facebook.github.io/react-native/blog/2017/03/13/introducing-create-react-native-app.html) has been replaced Expo-CLI.
+App](https://facebook.github.io/react-native/blog/2017/03/13/introducing-create-react-native-app.html) has been replaced by the Expo-CLI.
 If you’ve already created your project with CRNA, you can read about migrating from CRNA to expo-CLI [here](https://github.com/react-community/create-react-native-app/blob/master/CHANGELOG.md#upgrading-from-1140-to-201).

 ### Important Notes